-A. Command Economies are those in which the central government either directly or indirectly sets output targets, incomes, and prices.
+A. Command Economies are those in which a central government either directly or indirectly sets output targets, incomes, and prices.
 There are few true command economies left in the world.
 Even China has become a "magnet for private capital and entrepreneurship."

-TOPIC FOR CLASS DISCUSSION: -
+-TOPIC FOR CLASS DISCUSSION -

 Ask the class if they can name any countries that are pure (or almost pure) command economies.
-Two examples are Cuba and North Korea.
-You can get a cheap laugh by referring to the People's Republic of Santa Monica (California) as a third example. ■
+Three examples are Venezuela, Cuba and North Korea.
+You can get a cheap laugh by referring to the People's Republic of Santa Monica (California) as a third example.